Haymarket affair: Investigation

 The police assumed that an anarchist had thrown the bomb as part of a planned conspiracy; their problem was how to prove it.
-On the morning of May 5, they raided the offices of the Arbeiter-Zeitung, arresting its editor August Spies and his brother, who was not charged.
+On the morning of May 5, they raided the offices of the Arbeiter-Zeitung, arresting Spies and his brother, who was not charged.
 Also arrested were editorial assistant Michael Schwab and Adolph Fischer, a typesetter.
+At a coroner's inquest on May 14 into the deaths of Officers Shehan and Flavin, Detective Bonfield testified that Fischer had a fulminating cap used for dynamite on his person when arrested, and that Anton Hershberger, a printer at the Arbeiter-Zeitung who had set up the "revenge" circular, had a bullet hole in his coat at the time of his arrest.
+The inquest verdict on Officer Flavin found that his death was caused directly by the bomb rather than pistol shots, and added Fischer and Hershberger to the list of those held as accessories to murder.
 A search of the premises resulted in the discovery of the "Revenge Poster" and other evidence considered incriminating by the prosecution.

-On May 7, police searched the premises of Louis Lingg where they found a number of bombs and bomb-making materials.
+On May 7, police searched the premises of Louis Lingg where they found bombs and bomb-making materials.
+Lingg himself had been in hiding since the bombing; on May 14 he was arrested at No. 80 Ambrose Street on information furnished by an Arbeiter-Zeitung employee.
+At the police station he was subjected to a three-hour interrogation and made a statement whose contents police refused to disclose, after which detectives were dispatched to Claybourne Avenue to arrest others implicated by his confession.
 Lingg's landlord William Seliger was also arrested but cooperated with police, identified Lingg as a bomb-maker, and was not charged.
 An associate of Spies, Balthazar Rau, suspected as the bomber, was traced to Omaha and brought back to Chicago.
 After interrogation, Rau offered to cooperate with police.
 He alleged that the defendants had experimented with dynamite bombs and accused them of having published what he said was a code word, "Ruhe" ("peace"), in the Arbeiter-Zeitung as a call to arms at Haymarket Square.